2023 Guide to AOTS Industry-Academia collaborative Programs (English)

 Students must meet the following requirements:

-- Students who are enrolled in local universities, etc. that are applicable for the establishment of the Industry-Academia collaborative programs
+- Students who are and were enrolled in local universities, or in universities in Japan that are applicable for the establishment of the Industry-Academia collaborative programs

 - Students who are nationals of developing countries and regions